 Holy grail soup

 Fancy cooks of course call it the Holy Trinity but I feel a little uncomfortable with that.
 These three common vegetables make the foundation of many tasty and nutritious soups.

-Those enjoying meals like this holy grail soup, whole grain breads and unpasteurised wines are not afraid of butter as you can see.
+Those enjoying meals like this holy grail soup, sourdough breads and unpasteurised wines are not afraid of butter as you can see.

+Holy grail soup